wcko87/rabiribi-randomizer/README.md

 <a href="https://discord.gg/dDfpNAr"><img src="https://discordapp.com/assets/f8389ca1a741a115313bede9ac02e2c0.svg" height="30">Rabi-Ribi Speedrunning Discord Server</a>

 # Rabi-Ribi Randomizer
-Randomizes items in Rabi-Ribi maps
+Randomizes items in Rabi-Ribi maps.
+* Refer to the [Rabi-Ribi Randomizer Website](https://wcko87.github.io/rabiribi-randomizer/) for more information.

 This page is for the command-line tool.
 A [UI for the randomizer](https://github.com/AzureHakua/rabiribi-randomizer-ui) has also been developed.
 * [Download (Randomizer UI)](https://ci.appveyor.com/project/wcko87/rabiribi-randomizer-ui-rc94b/build/artifacts)